ArneBachmann/tagsplorer/README.md

 1. Option: tagsplorer has to intercept update/checkout and re-establish file links according to its metadata (configuration).
 This is hard to guarantee.
 2. Option: Add ignore details to the used VCS (.gitignore or SVN ignore list) for all linked (or rather mapped) files.
 The danger here is of course to ignore files that later could be added manually, and not being able to distinguish between automatically ignored files, and those that the user wants to ignore on purpose.
-3. Option: As by the current design the snapshot `*.dmp` file is not persisted in VCS (TODO add ignore automatically), all links can be recreated on first file tree walk (as option 1), even if linked files were earlier submitted as separate files, the folder walk would re-establish the link (potentially asking the user to confirm linking forcing to choose one master version, of issueing a warning for diverging file contents).
+3. Option: As by the current design the snapshot `*.idx` file is not persisted in VCS (TODO add ignore automatically), all links can be recreated on first file tree walk (as option 1), even if linked files were earlier submitted as separate files, the folder walk would re-establish the link (potentially asking the user to confirm linking forcing to choose one master version, of issueing a warning for diverging file contents).

 ## Other design decisions
 * The implementation of the simple switch for `case_sensitive` raised quite a lot of semantic questions.
 For one, should file extensions be treated differently from file names?
 Is there a benefit of ignoring case for extensions, but not for the actual names?
 Probably not.
 Secondly, if we store data case-normalized in the index, we lose the relationship to the actual writings of the indexed folder names, which might cause problems.
 This would only occur on a case_sensitive file system with `case_sensitive` set to `false`.
 As a conclusion, we might need to separate storage of tag dirs from other tags or file extensions, or modify search operation to case-normalize instead of doing this in the index, which would slow down the program.
 Current conclusion: Tough, would need mapping from case-normalized to actual naming on filesystem, or lower() comparisons all over the place :-( to be delayed